AlexCannan-bit/pig-npp/README.md

 PIG-NPP is a PIG Syntax Highlighter for Notepad++

 Erez Segal wrote it while working for PayPal in November 2013.
-Recently I updated it for Pig 0.14.
+Recently I  updated it for Pig 0.14. - Shani Afrimi

 ### How to install our notepad++ pig plugin: